 Fortify ScanCentral DAST includes scan visualization that is comparable to Site Explorer.
-However, ScanCentral DAST does not include Text Search, attack highlighting in the request data, or vulnerability highlighting in the response data.
-For these features, you must use Site Explorer.
+However, ScanCentral DAST does not include Text Search.
+For this feature, you must use Site Explorer.

 Limitations of Site Explorer

 This version of Site Explorer:

 - Provides a read-only view of the scan data; you cannot actively work with a scan the same way you can in the Fortify WebInspect Scan Dashboard. - Shows only the scan traffic and related items such as parent/child relationships, redirects, and attacks. - Supports web site scans only; does not support web service scans.